1. INTRODUCTION

 8. TRANSACTION MONITORING

-The Companies apply a risk-based approach to monitoring payment activity associated with user accounts on an ongoing basis.
+The Company applies a risk-based approach to monitoring payment activity associated with user accounts on an ongoing basis.
 Unusual or suspicious patterns — including structuring, inconsistent payment origins, or abnormal payout requests — are subject to enhanced review.
-The Companies reserve the right to delay, suspend, or reject transactions where concerns are identified.
+The Company reserves the right to delay, suspend, or reject transactions where concerns are identified.
+Where appropriate, external verification tools and Sumsub risk indicators may be used as part of enhanced review processes.

 9. SUSPICIOUS ACTIVITY REPORTING

-The Companies strictly observe the tipping-off prohibition: users will not be notified that a report has been or may be filed.
+The Company strictly observes the tipping-off prohibition: users will not be notified that a report has been or may be filed.

-The Companies retain all KYC documentation, transaction records, and compliance-related materials for a minimum of five (5) years from the date of collection, or longer where required by applicable law.
+The Company retains all KYC documentation, transaction records, and compliance-related materials for a minimum of five (5) years from the date of collection, or longer where required by applicable law.
 All records are stored securely with access limited to authorised personnel.

 11. STAFF TRAINING